Skip to main content

 State Pension before 6 April 2016

-State Pension was made up of two parts: a flat-rate basic pension and an earnings-related additional pension, also called the State Second Pension.
+State Pension was made up of two parts: a basic state pension rate and an earnings-related Additional State Pension.

 Your entitlement to State Pension was based on the number of 'qualifying years' - which are tax years - in which you paid, were treated as having paid, or were credited with National Insurance contributions.